ElrieM/blacksheep/README.md

     - Super User only: Admin View;
     - Logged In User: Profile, Log Out;
     - Logged Out User: Log In and Register.
-  - Footer with icons, navigates to Twitter, FaceBook and Pinterest.
+  - Footer with icons, navigates to Terms and Conditions, Twitter, FaceBook and Pinterest.
 - Landing page
   - Visible whether signed in or signed out
-- Administrator
-  - Maintain content
+- Admin View
+  - Navigates to products or designs add / edit pages
+  - Removes products or design templates
 - Products page
   - Visible to all site visitors
   - Navigates to product detail, (superuser) edit and delete pages